aws-samples/sample-agentic-modernisation-integration-engine/README.md

-# Code Analyse and Transformation Engine
+# Agentic Modernisation Integration Engine

 > Autonomous AI agents that analyze, document, and modernize legacy codebases — so engineers can make decisions while agents do the work.